thenameisvicky/app-mdRunner/vault/Browser Engine.md

     4. GPU Process: Raserizes and composites into final frame.
     5. GPU -> Browser Process: "Frame ready".
     6. Browser -> OS window manager: Sumbits final framebuffer for display.
   All of this happens every frame (16.6ms) for 60fps animation.
+If GPU not available this pipeline happens in software using CPU else hardware using GPU.
 - **Security Boundary (Sandboxing)**
     1. Rednerer process runs in restricted sandboxes (no file, OS access).
     2. They must ask Browser process to do privileged actions